Civil Actions Guidelines

 - Civil Cover Sheet - required at the time on initial complaint or petition is filed.
 Without a Civil Cover Sheet, all proceedings in the action will be abated until the cover sheet is filed.

-- Final Disposition Form - required to be filed by prevailing party along with Order or Judgment disposing of action.
+- Final Disposition Form - required to be filed by prevailing party at the time of the filing of the Order or Judgment disposing of action.

 - A Notice of Taking Deposition; and, a Notice of Production of Non-Party (where applicable) must be filed with the Clerk before a Subpoena can be issued.

-- Service Charges - Include Clerk's $4.00 service charges for preparation and issuance of each subpoena requested and, sheriff's service fee ($20.00 per each person served) if service by sheriff is requested.
-A separate check is required payable to: Donald F. Eslinger, Sheriff.
+- Service Charges - Include Clerk's $7.00 service charges for preparation and issuance of each subpoena requested or $2.00 to sign and seal a prepared subpoena, and sheriff's service fee ($40.00 per each person served) if service by sheriff is requested.
+A separate check is required payable to: Dennis M. Lemma, Sheriff.

 - Cashier checks or cash required for all bonds posted with the Clerk EXCEPT for Non-Resident Cost Bonds which can be posted with an attorney's Trust Account Check.